spatie/laravel-settings/README.md

     ],

     /*
-     * When no repository is set for a settings class, the following repository
+     * When no repository was set for a settings class the following repository
      * will be used for loading and saving settings.
      */
     'default_repository' => 'database',